emqx/emqx-docs/en_US/deploy/install-docker.md

 ## Use Docker Compose to build an EMQX cluster

 Docker Compose is a tool for defining and running multi-container Docker applications.
-This section will introduce how to use Docker Compose to create a static EMQX cluster.
+This section introduces how to use Docker Compose to create a static EMQX cluster.

 :::tip
 Docker Compose is already included in Docker Desktop.
 If your Docker Compose still needs to be installed, you may refer to [Install Docker Compose](https://docs.docker.com/compose/install/) for detailed operating steps.